aansh06/9AI_blog_api/README.md

     cd 9AI_blog_api
     pip install -r requirements.txt
     ```
+3. Start & Connect to the local MongoDB server:
+    If you started MongoDB locally, the FastAPI application should connect to it automatically using the default connection settings.
+You don't need to make any changes.

-3. Run the FastAPI server:
+4. Run the FastAPI server:
     ```
     uvicorn main:app --reload
     ```

-4. Open your browser and navigate to `http://localhost:8000` to access the API documentation and test the endpoints.
+5. Open your browser and navigate to `http://localhost:8000` to access the API documentation and test the endpoints.

 ## API Routes
 - **GET /posts/**: Retrieve all posts.